 Floating row covers or framed cages covered with screen door hardware cloth can be placed over developing plants and left in place through the growing season.
 These will keep cutworms out, but won't help with cutworms that may have overwintered in the garden soil.

-Natural enemies of cutworms include predators such ground beetles, rove beetles, spiders, wasps, toads, parasitic nematodes and birds.
+Natural enemies of cutworms include predators such as ground beetles, rove beetles, spiders, wasps, toads, parasitic nematodes and birds.
 Encouraging natural enemies can help keep cutworms under control.

 Basic garden maintenance, such as weeding, debris removal, vigilant monitoring, and handpicking can help reduce cutworm damage.
 Beginning this process in early spring will have the most beneficial effect on young plants.